 1 Lead Guide, $150 - $170

 2 Cooks, each $90 - $100

-Clients in full group climbs (12 people) should expect to tip on the lower end of these ranges.
-Clients in groups with fewer people (4 to 6 people), should expect to tip on the higher end of these ranges.
-Small party climbs of 1-3 people should expect to tip more.
+Clients in full or nearly full group climbs (12 to 16 people) should expect to tip on the lower end of these ranges.
+Clients in groups with fewer people (4 to 6 people) should expect to tip on the higher end of these ranges.
+Small party climbs of 1-3 people should expect to tip more than these ranges.

 It is against company policy for guides or porters to discuss tips during your climb.
 Unless there were extenuating circumstances that justify higher tips, please try to stay close the guidelines above, as gracious tips from customers have raised staff's expectations for ever increasing amounts.
 Likewise, if staff did not perform well, you should tip less.

 The procedures for tipping on the mountain have been developed by the Kilimanjaro Porters Assistance Project (KPAP).
 As a member of KPAP, we follow the methodology set forth and believe that the process is fair and transparent.
 In the past, there have been issues with tip money not being distributed amongst the staff when given in a lump sum (it has been a problem on the mountain as a whole, not necessarily with our crews).
 We understand that our clients may find the tipping process to be burdensome or tedious.
 However, your efforts to comply will enable the staff that worked so diligently to serve you receive the money you intended to give them.

 The tipping ceremony occurs the last night on the mountain, after the summit day.
 The group will receive two envelopes.
 One envelope is for tips for the guides and cooks.
 The other envelope is for tips for all porters.

 Each envelope will have a form attached detailing the number of staff in each role.
 The clients should then fill in the amount of tip money to give each person.
 Note that the actual money is not placed into the envelopes at this time.
 The envelopes only contain the tip distribution sheets.